Non-equilibrium critical scaling and universality in a quantum simulator: Results

 Experimentally, we first perform a single quench (${\gamma^x=1,\gamma^y=0}$) to a critical point and evolve until the fluctuations reach their first maxima.
-Then we switch the interaction from the ${x}$ to the ${y}$-direction (Fig.~\ref{illustration}c) to apply a second quench i.e. we make ${\gamma^x=0,\gamma^y=1}$ (Methods).
+Then we switch the interaction from the ${x}$ to the ${y}$-direction (Fig.~\ref{fig1}c) to apply a second quench i.e. we make ${\gamma^x=0,\gamma^y=1}$ (Methods).
 The intermediate evolution after the single quench brings the system to a critical state when the second quench is applied.
-Upon the second quench, the dominant fluctuations form along the ${y}$-direction and in Fig.~\ref{doublequenchfig}a, we show the unscaled fluctuations (${\mean{C_y^2}/N}$) for system sizes up to 50 ions.
-These fluctuations also obey the scaling relation in Eq.~\eqref{scalefunction}, but with the replacement ${C_x^2 \to C_y^2}$, ${t_1 \to t_2}$ (time after the latest quench) and with the distinct exponents ${\alpha_2}$ and ${\zeta_2}$.
-We find the optimal collapse for ${\alpha_2=0.63\:(33)}$ and ${\zeta_2=0.10\:(17)}$ (Fig.~\ref{doublequenchfig}c).
-We verify that exact numerical simulation results in very similar critical exponents (Fig.~\ref{doublequenchfig}b,d).
-These are also in good agreement with the analytical exponents ${\alpha_2=3/4}$ and ${\zeta_2=1/8}$ (SI Sec.~II.D).
-Finally, we remark that the effective temperature now scales as ${T_{\rm eff} \sim N^{\alpha_2 -2\zeta_2}}$, which shows a nontrivial scaling with system size, underscoring a dramatic departure from equilibrium critical behaviour.
+Upon the second quench, the dominant fluctuations form along the ${y}$-direction and in Fig.~\ref{fig4}a, we show the unscaled fluctuations (${\mean{C_y^2}/N}$) for system sizes up to 50 ions.
+These fluctuations also obey the scaling relation in Eq.~\eqref{scalefunction}, but with the replacement ${C_x^2 \to C_y^2}$, ${t_1 \to t_2}$ (time after the latest quench) and with a new set of exponents ${\alpha_2}$ and ${\zeta_2}$ identifying a new universal critical behavior.
+We find the optimal collapse for ${\alpha_2=0.63\:(33)}$ and ${\zeta_2=0.10\:(17)}$ (Fig.~\ref{fig4}b).
+We verify that exact numerical simulation results in very similar critical exponents (Supplementary Fig.~4).
+Notably, these exponents are also in good agreement with the analytical values ${\alpha_2=3/4}$ and ${\zeta_2=1/8}$ obtained for the infinite-range LMG model (see SI Sec.~IV.D), underscoring the universal character of the observed critical behavior.
+Finally, we remark that the effective temperature now scales as ${T_{\rm eff} \sim N^{\alpha_2 -2\zeta_2}}$, which shows a nontrivial scaling with system size, underscoring a dramatic departure from equilibrium critical behavior.
+Such non-equilibrium criticality generally emerges upon a quench from a gapless state, and can be attributed to the over-heating of the soft mode \cite{Cazalilla_2016,Chiocchetta_2017,Paraj2020,paul2022hidden} (see SI Sec.~IV).